elegantmoose/junkdrawer/README.md

 # junkdrawer
-Useful Python utilities and patterns for a career python developer.
+Useful Python utilities and patterns for a career Python developer.

 ## Utilities